Nalydris/shinpokered/README.md

 ![Marts](/screenshots/bgb00011.bmp?raw=true)

-NOTE: There is a slight bug with turn order in this version.
+NOTE: There is a slight bug with turn order and trapping moves in this version.
 It is fixed in v1.05.

 #Summary
 -----------